verygoodsecurity/vgs-collect-show-flutter-demo/README.md

 # Flutter integration with VGS Show/Collect SDK demo

-This examples shows how easily you can integrate VGS Collect/Show SDK into your Flutter application and secure sensitive data with us.
+This examples shows how easily you can integrate VGS Collect/Show SDKs into your Flutter application and secure sensitive data with us.

 > **_NOTE:_**  VGS does not have Flutter support, this demo is just an example of how
 >VGS Collect/Show SDKs can be integrated into your Flutter application.